On the Use of Auxiliary Variables in Multilevel Regression and Poststratification: Simulation studies

 For all MRP outcome models, we use the default prior choices for regression models in {\em rstanarm}~\citep{rstanarm-prior}.
 The intercept is given a normal prior distribution with the mean as the expected value of $Y$ with the predictors set to their mean value in the data (around $-2.7$) and standard deviation (sd) of $2.5 * sd(Y)$ (around 13).
 The coefficients of the predictor $X$ are given a normal prior with a mean of 0 and a scale of $2.5 * sd(Y)/sd(X)$, which stables estimation but does not affect estimates when the data are even moderately informative.
 The default prior for the standard deviation of residuals in the linear regression is an exponential distribution with a rate of $1/sd(Y)$ (around 0.2).
 In the MRP-INT model, the varying intercept follows a normal distribution with a mean of 0 and an unknown standard deviation to be estimated over discrete categories based on the unique $\psi_j$ values,

 For each {\em stan\_glm} or {\em stan\_glmer} model, we run two Markov chain Monte Carlo (MCMC) chains with 2000 iterations each, disregard 1000 warm-up samples each, and have achieved convergence based on the traceplots and Gelman-Rubin diagnostic measure, where the $\hat{R}$ values are around 1, for the parameters.
-Across 200 repeated studies, estimates of six samples have achieved local convergence with large coefficient values, rather than values close to the truth, so we have excluded the six samples and evaluated the validity based on the remaining 194 studies.

 To mimic the practice of survey weighting analysis, we implement the MRP-INT with two steps.
-We first estimate the inclusion probabilities with Stan and keep the posterior median values of 2000 samples, from two MCMC chains after disregarding 1000 warm-up iterations each, as input predictors in the following outcome modeling.
+We first estimate the inclusion probabilities using Stan and keep the posterior median values of 2000 samples, from two MCMC chains after disregarding 1000 warm-up iterations each, as input predictors in the following outcome modeling.
 Unlike a fully Bayesian procedure, the use of posterior median estimates of $\psi_j$ underestimates the overall variance.
 However, this is a common practice with only one set of survey weights provided for analysis (not in the replication approach), for example, with the inverse response propensity score weighting, raking, and doubly-robust estimators.